docker-mailserver/docker-mailserver/README.md

 Please check [how the container starts](https://github.com/tomav/docker-mailserver/blob/v2/start-mailserver.sh) to understand what's expected.

+## OpenDKIM

+You have prepared your mail accounts?
+Now you can generate DKIM keys using the following command:

+    docker run --rm \
+      -v "$(pwd)/config":/tmp/docker-mailserver \
+      -ti tvial/docker-mailserver:v2 generate-dkim-config

+Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opedkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone.

 ## SSL

 Please read [the SSL page in the wiki](https://github.com/tomav/docker-mailserver/wiki/SSL) for more information.